C171017/Social-Network-Columbia-Barnard/README.md

 (Gradually refining now, once the mechanism is well-developed.
 You can deploy it at any other institution.)

 Things need to be fixed
-1. Physics
-2. Label display logic
+1. Label display logic
-3. Auto resize the container
+2. Auto resize the container
-4.

 ## 📖 Background